 Matrix Metalloproteinase-26 (MMP-26), also known as matrilysin-2, was initially cloned from human fetal cells 7 and identified as a matrix metalloproteinase closely related to MMP-7 (matrilysin-1).
 The homology between MMP-7 and MMP-26 is low (only 38% identical), thus the functions are unlikely to be similar.
-Homology is higher (48% identical) for the comparable region of MMP-12, but MMP-26 appears to have broader substrate specificity than MMP-12.
+Homology is much higher (48% identical) for the comparable region of MMP-12, but MMP-26 appears to have broader substrate specificity than MMP-12.
 MMP-26, like MMP-7, lacks the hemopexin domain common to the other MMPs, but contains a propeptide domain, cysteine switch activation site, followed by a catalytic domain, and a short vestige of the hinge region.
 MMP-26 is apparently not glycosylated, and is a secreted MMP.

-Tissue analysis shows MMP-26 is strongly expressed in placenta and uterus, as well as malignant tumors and tumor cell lines.
-MMP-26 is also expressed in kidney cells, lung cells, and lymphocytes.
-It was found to be widely expressed in carcinoma cells of epithelial origin (lung and endometrial).
-MMP-26 is proteolytically active, cleaving casein in zymograms, and also gelatin, α1-proteinase inhibitor, fibrinogen, fibronectin, vitronectin, type IV collagen, and apparently activating MMP-9.
-The proteolytic activity is blocked by TIMP-1 and TIMP-2.
-MMP-26 has a specific functional role in tumor progression and angiogenesis.
-10
+Tissue analysis shows MMP-26 is strongly expressed in placenta and uterus, as well as malignant tumors and tumor cell lines.8 MMP-26 is also expressed in kidney cells, lung cells, and lymphocytes.
+It was found to be widely expressed in carcinoma cells of epithelial origin (lung and endometrial).^{9, 10} MMP-26 is proteolytically active, cleaving casein in zymograms, and also gelatin, α 1-proteinase inhibitor, fibrinogen, fibronectin, vitronectin, type IV collagen, and TIMP-2.
+MMP-26 has a specific functional role in tumor progression and angiogenesis.10